celsiusnarhwal/fa-material/docs/index.md

 !!! warning "Deprecation warning"

-    If you're using [Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) 4.33.0 or later, the built-in social plugin has undergone a rewrite that renders `iconocards` obsolete.
+    If you're using [Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) 4.33.0 or later, the built-in social plugin has undergone a rewrite that renders Iconocards obsolete.
 You can safely ignore the content of this section and use the built-in social plugin as usual.

-    As of Iconoclast 2.0.2, `iconocards` will emit a deprecation warning on versions of Material for MkDocs where it is no longer needed.
+    As of Iconoclast 2.0.2, Iconocards will emit a deprecation warning on versions of Material for MkDocs where it is no longer needed.

-Iconoclast's `iconocards` plugin is **required** to use Iconoclast icons in social cards generated by Material for MkDocs' built-in social plugin.[^3]
+Iconoclast's Iconocards plugin is **required** to use Iconoclast icons in social cards generated by Material for MkDocs' built-in social plugin.[^3]

 [^3]: https://squidfunk.github.io/mkdocs-material/setup/setting-up-social-cards/

-To use `iconocards`, you must **remove** the built-in social plugin from `mkdocs.yml`.
-Don't worry — `iconocards` is fully backwards-compatible with the built-in social plugin; you won't lose any functionality.
+To use Iconocards, you must **remove** the built-in social plugin from `mkdocs.yml`.
+Don't worry — Iconocards is fully backwards-compatible with the built-in social plugin; you won't lose any functionality.

 === ":octicons-file-code-16: `mkdocs.yml`"